omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-locally.md

 ---
 id: version-1.0.0-run-watcher-locally
-title: Run Watcher Locally
+title: Run a Watcher Locally
-sidebar_label: Run Watcher Locally
+sidebar_label: Run a Watcher Locally
 original_id: run-watcher-locally
 ---

-*By the end of this guide you should know how to run a Watcher locally.*
+*By the end of this guide you should know how to run a Watcher locally.
+The guide is useful for individual developers and clients who want to integrate with the OMG Network.*

+## Goals

+You should use this guide if you need to accomplish one of the following goals:
+- Test the Watcher locally under certain conditions
+- Run a local Watcher during Dapp development or software integration
+- Host a redundant Watcher node to secure the network
+- Have an ability to challenge UTXOs

 ## Prerequisites

-1. [Docker Compose](https://docs.docker.com/compose/install).
+1. [Docker Compose](https://docs.docker.com/compose/install) > `1.17`.
 It's recommended to run a Watcher with Docker.
 We continuously build and deploy the code from our [Github repository](https://github.com/omisego/elixir-omg) to allow developers running the latest code on different environments.

 To check if you have Docker Compose installed, run the following command in your terminal:
 ```